bbc/tams/docs/appnotes/0012-using-flow-segment-timeranges.md

 TAMS uses Timestamps with a nanosecond resolution time unit.

+### Timestamp Representation in the TAMS API

+The TAMS API uses a string representation for Timestamps which is described in [Timestamps in TAMS - Timestamp Representation](./0008-timestamps-in-TAMS.md#timestamp-representation).

 ### What is a Sample Timestamp

 ![Video frames and audio samples](./images/0012-sample-timestamps.png)